 Vasas were founded in 1911 by members of the Hungarian Union of Iron Workers as Vas-és Fémmunkások Sport Clubja, “Sport Club of Iron and Metal Workers”.

 The club had to wait almost half a century to celebrate winning their first title.
-In 1955 they won the Hungarian Cup, and two years later they finished top in the championship, a huge success, considering the level of other top Hungarian teams at the time.
+In 1955 they won the Hungarian Cup (Magyar Kupa in Hungarian), and two years later they finished top in the championship, a huge success, considering the level of other top Hungarian teams at the time.